pudly/schmopera-hugo/content/articles/livestreamed-in-recital-brancy-dugan.md

 ---
-title: "Live-streamed in recital: Brancy & Dugan"
+title: "Live-streamed in recital: Brancy &amp; Dugan"
 ---

 Tonight at 7pm ET, you can catch celebrated song duo [John Brancy](/scene/people/john-brancy/) and [Peter Dugan](/scene/people/peter-dugan/) in recital at the U.S. Naval Academy.